kristinapototska/translations-app/PR_CODE_REVIEW.md

 **Resolution**: ✅ **FIXED**
 - Basic field removals now use the new API's `deleteTranslations` mutation
+- Custom field removals now use the new API's `deleteTranslations` mutation with `PRODUCT_CUSTOM_FIELDS` resource type
 - Created mapping function to convert old API field names to new API field names
-- Removed old API removal logic for basic fields
+- Removed old API removal logic for basic fields and custom fields
-- Options/modifiers/customFields removals still use old API
+- Options/modifiers removals still use old API

 **Implementation**:
 - Maps old API field names (e.g., `PRODUCT_NAME_FIELD`) to new API field names (e.g., `name`)
 - Uses `deleteProductTranslations` for all basic field removals
+- Uses `deleteCustomFieldTranslations` for all custom field removals
-- Maintains consistency: basic fields use new API for both updates and deletions
+- Maintains consistency: basic fields and custom fields use new API for both updates and deletions

 **Status**: ✅ **RESOLVED** - Implementation updated